-While customer experience has been on the forefront of company’s strategies to improve performance for a long time, and many companies actively find out what their customers are thinking regularly with online surveys, more and more companies are now recognising the importance of Employee Experience.
+While customer experience has been on the forefront of company’s strategies to improve performance for a long time.
+As well as many companies actively find out what their customers are thinking regularly with online surveys.
+More and more companies are now recognising the importance of Employee Experience.

 Netigate is a feedback solution for customer experience, employee experience and market research.

-Employee Experience, or EX, is an inclusive concept describing an employee’s entire workplace experience, from the first contact with a prospective employer to the last day at work, and even beyond.
-It lies at the interface of the two perspectives – the employee’s everyday experience at work, and the conceptualised experience the employer intends and designs for the employee.
+Employee Experience, or EX, is an inclusive concept describing an employee’s entire workplace experience.
+From the first contact with a prospective employer to the last day at work, and even beyond.
+It lies at the interface of the two perspectives.
+The employee’s everyday experience at work.
+As well as the conceptualised experience the employer intends and designs for the employee.

 In an ideal case, the two overlap.

-This article shares our empirical insights from Netigate’s experience with employee experience evaluation, and offers tips and tricks on building out your own EX.
+This article shares our empirical insights from Netigate’s experience with employee experience evaluation.
+Together with offering tips and tricks on building out your own EX.

 Why is Employee Experience so relevant right now?